 - It can be difficult to construct an asset list, especially if you don’t know how many assets are missing.

-- You need the most up-to-date financial and banking information so you can trace all known and potential assets from their source.
+- You need the most up-to-date information so you can trace all known and potential assets from their source.

 - It’s important that you have the best resources possible to construct a full and complete asset list.

-In some family law cases, you may need to call witnesses.
+In some family law cases, you may need to locate witnesses and call witnesses.
 Although this is relatively uncommon, it’s a possibility if you’re dealing with claims of abuse, manipulation or family law that crosses into criminal law.
 However, before you call a witness, you need to make sure you know what you’re getting into.
-Whether it’s your witness or your opponent’s witness, public records can give you an idea of what to know before letting them on the witness stand.
+Whether it’s your witness or your opponent’s witness, skip tracing with a public records search engine can give you an idea of what to know before letting them on the witness stand.

 - Witnesses play an important part in many family law cases, and you deserve to know who’s coming to the stand.